ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 1. [Download](https://github.com/mdias/rs_asio/releases) the newest release, unpack everything to the root of your Rocksmith installation (`$STEAMLIBRARY/steamapps/common/Rocksmith2014/`)
 1. Edit RS_ASIO.ini: fill in `wineasio-rsasio` where it says `Driver=`.
 Do this for every Output and Input section.

 And you're done with RS_ASIO.
-But in case you want to configure the inputs further, see [this](/guides/setup-rs-asio.md).
+But in case you want to configure the inputs further (relevant for multiplayer), see [this](/guides/setup-rs-asio.md).

 ## Set up JACK